Best Japanese Series on Netflix from funny series to thrillers, LGTB friendly and more!

 3. First Love

-In cold Hokkaido, Northern Japan, Yae Noguchi and Harumichi Namiki lived a life dream love story when they were teenagers.
+In cold Hokkaido, Northern Japan, Yae Noguchi, and Harumichi Namiki lived a life dream love story when they were teenagers.
 Madly in love, they were each other’s first love and thought they would be together forever, making plans for the future.
 But life took them separate ways.
 Years later, Yae is a single mother working as a taxi driver in Sapporo while Harumichi has a job as a private security.

 First Love, called Hatsukoi(初恋) in Japanese, is inspired by the song of the famous Japanese singer Utada Hikaru with the same name.
-The song is the main theme song of the serie, which features the popular and talented actor Sato Takeru as the main protagonist playing adult Harumichi Namiki.
+The song is the main theme song of the series, which features the popular and talented actor Sato Takeru as the main protagonist playing adult Harumichi Namiki.

-To be honest it’s a typical love story, without many surprises, but the story is beautiful and very well narrated!
+To be honest, it’s a typical love story, without many surprises, but the story is beautiful and very well narrated!

 2. Atelier